sofar/how-to-clear/03-mixing.md

 The `swupd` software delivery mechanism treats everything as an update.
-It does this by querying metadata from an update server and calculating what it needs to do and which content.
+It does this by querying metadata from an update server and calculating what it needs to do and which content to use.
 The format of this data and metadata is very simple, and easy to understand and reproduce, but `swupd` needs a lot of it.

 As the update content describes every file in the OS, it is a large